Inquiry question: How important is it for genetic material to be replicated exactly?

 Several things occur during telophase.

 • Reformation of the nuclear envelope: the membrane fragments associated with the chromosomes fuse.
-This results informing being formed around the chromosome at the two poles of the cell.
+This results in the nuclear membrane forming around the chromosome at the two poles of the cell.

 • Decondensation of the chromosomes: The chromosomes will unwrap from the histone proteins (not completely).
 Individual chromosomes are no longer distinctly visible.